Silver Surfer: Ultimate Marvel

 Characters based on the Silver Surfer appear in the Ultimate Marvel imprint.
 In Ultimate Extinction, a cosmic entity called Gah Lak Tus commands shapeshifting silver humanoid drones capable of manipulating energy, which it uses to trigger mass suicides to reduce a planet's resistance.

 In Ultimate Fantastic Four, Reed Richards accidentally mistakes Norrin Radd / the Silver Searcher for a star that he was trying to harness and teleports the latter to Earth, which triggers planet-wide chaos and natural calamities.
 Radd later reveals he serves Zenn-La's ruler Revka Temerlune Edifex Scyros III, and he had been banished from Zenn-La for destroying the latter's control over the planet.
 Revka offers to rescind the banishment if Radd gives him Earth.
 However, Radd joins forces with the Fantastic Four to defeat him.
 Afterward, Radd leaves to wander the space ways.

 "A Silver Surfer" makes a minor appearance in Ultimate X-Men #96, in which he briefly fights Jean Grey / Phoenix.

 What If?

-Multiple variants of the Silver Surfer appear in What If?:
+Multiple versions of the Silver Surfer appear in What If?: